New Airline Refund Rules: Do You Still Need Travel Insurance?

 Previously, it was up to each airline’s discretion how they handled refunds—most were in the form of airline-specific vouchers, and only after customers applied explicitly for a refund request.

-Under this policy, passengers are entitled a full airline refund for:
+Under this policy, passengers are entitled to a full airline refund for:

 Canceled or significantly changed flights:

-Flight that is canceled or “significantly changed,” and they do not accept an alternative transportation (or travel credits) offered
+If a flight is canceled or significantly delayed or changed, and they do not accept an alternative transportation (or travel credits) offered.

 Delayed baggage return